adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 rect.Init(10, 20, 100, 50);
 ```

 Because functions can return a pointer, could not we make a function that returns already initialized rectangle?
-We can! but the function has to be [**static**](ScriptStructs#static-functions), because it's not going to be called for an existing object:
+We can! but the function has to be [**static**](ScriptStructs#static-functions), because it's not going to be called from an existing object:

 ```ags
 managed struct Rectangle